rmpowell77/SRCpp/README.md

 ## Features

 SRCpp provides a modern C++ interface for libsamplerate.
-It requires C++23, and offers three distinct ways to perform sample rate conversion.
+It requires minimum of C++20, and offers three distinct ways to perform sample rate conversion.

+The library avoids using exceptions and instead leans towards using "error-like" results, specifically `std::pair` of an optional result and error string, or `std::expected` version if available.
+This makes it the caller and only the caller's responsibility to deal with the error as they are encountered.

 ### 1. Convert
 The `Convert` method allows you to process an entire audio buffer in one go.
 This is ideal for scenarios where you have all the audio data available upfront and need to perform a straightforward conversion.